-Here’s what we came away with – gorgeous grain in these wonderful boards This lumber was once floor joists that were salvaged from a local Tappan stove company that was built in 1901.
-That means the wood was harvested from the late 1800’s – wow.
+Here’s what we came away with – gorgeous grain in these wonderful boards.
+This lumber was once floor joists that are salvaged from a local Tappan stove company that was built in 1901.
+That means the wood is originally harvested from the late 1800’s – wow.
 Notice the tight grain, which tells you that it came from first growth.

 This wood was in a really rustic state, so it didn’t look like this to start.
-We need to plane it down to remove the residue that existed, but in order to do that, there were oodles of hand-forged square nails to be removed.
+We plane it down and remove the residue.
+In order to do that, there were oodles of hand-forged square nails needing removed.

 Once those were out, we were able to use a bench top planer for the large surfaces and a hand planer for the sides.

 You can still see some of the aged appeal we tried to retain in this board.
-They were worn with age, which equals perfection in my eye.
-Cracks, nicks, and nail holes all tell a story.
+They are worn with age, which equals perfection in my eye.
+In addition, the cracks, nicks, and nail holes all tell a story.

-Here they are all cut, sanded, planed, and ready to be shipped.
+Here they are all cut, sanded, planed, and shipping out to Sara.

 Here’s a sneak peek of how they look in Sara’s gorgeous new kitchen.
 Head on over to her blog to see the spectacular before and after.

-For Sara’s entertainment center, we used a different species of wood to create a plank top.
-This was made of beech wood that had come off an old barn here in farm country, Ohio.
-This is not a glamor shot by far, but when the snow is flying, you’re limited to taking what you can get.
+Next, for Sara’s entertainment center, we used a different species of wood to create a plank top.
+This consists of beech wood that came from an old barn here in farm country, Ohio.
+Don’t you love my glamour?
+However, when the snow is flying, you take what you can get.

-With a simple rustic design, custom fit for her dry sink, we were quite pleased with how it came out.
+This is a perfect custom fit for her dry sink with a simple, rustic design.
+JC and I love how it came out.

-Sara wanted to stain the top herself, and she did a fantastic vision for the end result of that antique dry sink.
+Sara wanted to stain the top herself.
+She did a fantastic vision for the end result of that antique dry sink.
 Don’t you want one of your own?
 I do!

-Sara used a combination of Miss Mustard Seed antiquing wax, Annie Sloan wax, and a honey stain by Minwax to get the look she desired.
+Also, Sara uses a combination of antiquing wax and a honey stain to get the look.
 The wood is gorgeous.

-Needless to say I will be headed back for repeat visits to that reclaimed wood heaven for some treasure of my own.
-My head is reeling with ways to put it to use in our own home as well as furniture, decor, storage….the possibilities are endless.
+Needless to say, I am heading back for repeat visits for some reclaimed wood treasure of my own.
+My head is reeling with ways to put it to use in our own home.
+The possibilities are endless.